-Using SQL wild cards will aid the programmer in been able to get specific pieces of data that may cause data quality errors, but they may not know where the problem is, or what makes up the error.
+Using SQL wild cards will aid the programmer in being able to get specific pieces of data that may cause data quality errors, but they may not know where the problem is, or what makes up the error.

 So lets look at a data set and start to apply some of the logic above , to a practical example.